Hearing Impairment in Children

 In older children, several techniques are used to diagnose hearing impairment:

 Asking a series of questions to detect delays in a child’s normal development or to assess a parent’s concern about language and speech development

 For children aged 6 months to 2 years, testing their response to various sounds

 Testing the response of the eardrum to a range of sound frequencies (tympanometry), which may indicate whether there is fluid in the middle ear

-Treating some causes of hearing loss can restore hearing.
+Treating reversible causes of hearing loss and ear defects can restore hearing.
 For example, ear infections can be treated with antibiotics or surgery, earwax can be manually removed or dissolved with ear drops, and cholesteatomas can be surgically removed.